Bill Kenwright: Music

 Kenwright tried his hand at record production in 1969, producing two singles for Manchester band Money, who also worked as his backing band for several cabaret gigs in Oldham and at Allinson's, Liverpool.
 The first record, "Come Laughing Home", was the title music for Kenwright's first foray into theatrical production, with Reginald Marsh (also a star of Coronation Street) as co-producer.
-The show starred Anne Reid, who at the time was playing Valerie Barlow in Coronation Street.
+Come Laughing Home starred Anne Reid, who at the time was playing Valerie Barlow in Coronation Street.
 It was the first time a Coronation Street star had worked in live theatre whilst still acting in the series.
 The show opened at Blackpool's Grand Theatre.
 The single was also released in Argentina.

-Actor
+Acting

-As a young man he became an actor.
+As a young man Kenwright became an actor.
 His early successes included a role in Coronation Street as Gordon Clegg, who was introduced in April 1968.
 Kenwright left the show after a year to pursue his producing career in March 1969, although he did return to the show on occasion throughout the 1970s for guest appearances.
 He continued to appear in Coronation Street occasionally until 2012.
 He had brief stints in other shows, such as The Villains and The Liver Birds, and appeared in the films Carry On Matron (1972), as a reporter, and England, My England (1995).
-From 1997 he managed the Theatre Royal in Windsor.